Unfitted Spectral Element Method for interfacial models: Error estimate

 where we have used the interpolation approximation property \eqref{equ:interpapp} in the first inequality and the property of the extension operator in the last inequality.
 Similarly, we can show that:

 Combining the above error estimates, we conclude the proof. \end{proof}

-Now, we are ready to present our results in energy norm. \begin{theorem} Let $u$ be the solution of the interface problem \eqref{equ:bvp}, and $u^{p,h}$ be its unfitted spectral element solution.
-Suppose $u\in H^{k}(\Omega_+\cup \Omega_-)$.
+Then, we present an intermediate result on the USEM solution and the interpolation of the exact solution.\begin{theorem} Let $u$ be the solution of the interface problem \eqref{equ:bvp}, and $u^{p,h}$ be its unfitted spectral element solution.
+Suppose $u\in H^{k}(\Omega_+\cup \Omega_-)$, for $k \geq 2$.
 Then we have the following estimate: